Codepoints/blog.codepoints.net/posts/what-is-tofu.md

 ## The proof of the tofu is in the eating

 Today operating systems come with better internationalized base fonts pre-installed.
-And to end the phenomenon once and for ever an initiative started by Google and aided by Adobe wants to provide a font for each character in the Unicode standard, the [Noto font family](https://fonts.google.com/noto).
+And to end the phenomenon once and for all an initiative started by Google and aided by Adobe wants to provide a font for each character in the Unicode standard, the [Noto font family](https://fonts.google.com/noto).

 The name “Noto” is actually [an abbreviation][2] of the font’s aim: “No Tofu”.
-Together with GNU Unifont this font family also powers the character display on codepoints.net almost exclusively.
+Together with [GNU Unifont][unifont] this font family also powers the character display on codepoints.net almost exclusively.

 If you stumble upon tofu nowadays, it is in most cases due to [new emojis][em-latest] being codified by Unicode, but not being implemented in your